Arithmetic bigness and a uniform Bogomolov-type result

 Our N\'eron--Tate height is based on a canonically defined line bundle $\Theta$ on $J$ satisfying the following properties: \begin{enumerate}[(1)] \item $\Theta$ is symmetric and rigidified along the identity section of $J\to S$; \item the restriction of $\Theta$ to geometric fibers of $J\to S$ are algebraically equivalent to twice of theta divisors. \end{enumerate} As a consequence, $\Theta$ is relatively ample.
 The construction of $\Theta$ is known to experts and reviewed in Definition \ref{qqq}.

 By \cite[Thm.
 6.1.1]{YZ2}, there is a nef adelic line bundle $\OTheta$ on $J/k$ extending $\Theta$ such that $[2]^*\OTheta=4\OTheta$ in $\wh\Pic(J/k)$.
-Here $\wh\Pic(J/k)$ is the group of adelic line bundles on $J/k$ in the sense of \cite{YZ2}, and an adelic line bundle is \emph{nef} if it is the limit of nef hermitian (or usual) line bundles on projective models of $J$ over $k$ in a suitable sense.
+Here $\wh\Pic(J/k)$ is the group of adelic line bundles on $J/k$ in the sense of \cite{YZ2}.
+In particular, an adelic line bundle is \emph{strongly nef} if it is the limit of nef hermitian (or usual) line bundles on projective models of $J$ over $k$ under the boundary topology, and a further mild limit process on strongly nef adelic line bundles gives the notion of \emph{nef} adelic line bundles.
 This generalizes the construction of Zhang \cite{Zha2} from the case $S=\Spec \ZZ$ to general base $S$.

 Let $\alpha$ be a line bundle on $X$ of degree 1 on fibers of $X\to S$.
 Then we have an immersion

 We obtain an adelic line bundle $i_\alpha^*\OTheta$ on $X$ by pull-back.

 On the other hand, consider the morphism